🇬🇧 UK skilled worker visa

 - More than 3 years: £1,084

-In addition to the application fee, applicants must pay the Immigration Health Surcharge (IHS), which grants access to the NHS.
-The IHS is calculated at £624 per year of visa duration.
+Related with the Skilled Worker Visa application fee, applicants must pay the Immigration Health Surcharge (IHS), which allows access to NHS healthcare.
+The IHS is £624 per year of visa duration.

 1. Visa Duration: